1992–93 Pittsburgh Penguins season: Regular season

 Pittsburgh allowed the most short-handed goals (19) during the regular season of all 24 teams.
 In addition to tying the Buffalo Sabres for most hat-tricks during the regular season, with ten, the Penguins finished second in shooting percentage, scoring 367 goals on 2,725 shots (13.5%).
 The Penguins also achieved a feat of 3 goals in 29 seconds during a home game on January 26, 1993.

 Mario Lemieux

 It was announced during the regular season that Mario Lemieux had been diagnosed with Hodgkin's Disease.
 Despite missing 24 regular season games and the 1993 NHL All-Star Game in Montreal on February 6, 1993, Lemieux led the League in plus-minus with +55 and led in scoring with 160 points (a total for which he would win the Art Ross Trophy).
-At the pace he was scoring goals (1.15 per game) and earning up assists (1.52 per game), he could have scored 97 goals and tallied 128 assists for 225 points had he played all 84 games.
-Had he achieved these totals, he would have broken Wayne Gretzky's all-time records for most goals in a season (92) and most points in a season (215).
+At the pace he was scoring goals (1.15 per game) and earning up assists (1.52 per game).
 In recognition of his dedication and his achievements, Lemieux was awarded the Hart Memorial Trophy as the NHL's MVP during the regular season.